NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/furnace-of-endings-lesser.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "gauntlet-bow"
+name: "furnace-of-endings-lesser"
-aliases: "Gauntlet Bow"
+aliases: "Furnace of Endings (Lesser)"
-source: "Pathfinder Treasure Vault"
+source: "Pathfinder Lost Omens Highhelm"
-pg: "31"
+pg: "58"
-rarity: ""
+rarity: "uncommon"
-trait01: "capacity-4"
+trait01: "fire"
-trait02: "free-hand"
+trait02: "invested"
-trait03: "parry"
+trait03: "magical"
 trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 0
+level: 2
-weight: 1
+weight: L
-value: "9"
+value: "35"
 subvalue: "gp"
-group: "Crossbow"
 invest:
-usage: "held in one hand "
+usage: "held in one hand"
 license: "ORC"
 identify:
-description: "The gauntlet bow is a heavy metal glove with a built-in crossbow and rotating chamber mechanism for easy reloading.
-A gauntlet bow can be used to make melee attacks like a standard gauntlet.
-You can't reload a gauntlet bow with the hand wielding it."
+description: "Ash Cultists make use of these metal scroll cases to deliver secret messages or as ways to "smuggle" stolen documents since initial inspections find an elegant yet empty case.
+The cases are enchanted to instantly immolate any parchment or document placed inside of it.
+While invested, you can Interact with the scroll case to recreate the last message that was destroyed this way.
+For as long as the case is open, ashes will rise into the air, recreating the text of the message exactly as it was written.
+When you close the case or leave it unattended for 1 minute, the message scatters until the next time you Interact with it."
-powerTitle1: "Critical Specialization"
+powerTitle1:
 actionEconomy1:
 type1:
 frequency1:
 trigger1:
-mechanics1: "The target takes `dice: 1d8` persistent bleed damage.
-You gain an item bonus to this bleed damage equal to the weapon's item bonus to attack rolls."
+mechanics1:
 powerTitle2:
 actionEconomy2:
 type2: